airflow-helm/charts/charts/airflow/README.md

 COPY ./my_dag_folder /opt/airflow/dags
 ```

-Example values to use `MY_REPO:MY_TAG` container image with the chart:
+Then use this container image with the chart:
 ```yaml
 airflow:
   image: